Petten nuclear reactor: Technology

 As of 2006, only low-enriched uranium fuel was used at the facilities in Petten.
 As a result of political pressure from the United States and the International Atomic Energy Agency (IAEA), research reactors are no longer allowed to use highly enriched uranium fuel because of its potential use for the production of nuclear weapons.
 The use of highly enriched uranium targets for the production of medical isotopes was discontinued in January 2018.

 The high flux reactor

 Its capacity was increased in steps to 45 MW (thermal) by 1970.
 The reactor is property of the European Commission and is operated by the Nuclear Research and Consultancy Group (NRG).

-As of 2024 the reactor is expected to remain operational until 2030, when it will be replaced at Petten by a new high flux reactor (PALLAS).
+As of 2024, the reactor is expected to remain operational until 2030, when it will be replaced at Petten by a new high flux reactor (PALLAS).

-From August 2008, the reactor was shut down due to corrosion of the pipes in its primary cooling circuit.
-The operator brought the plant back on-line in February 2009.
+In August 2008, the reactor was shut down due to corrosion in its primary cooling circuit.
+The operator brought the plant back online in February 2009.

 The low flux reactor

-The low flux reactor was first used in 1960 and permanently shut down in 2010.
+The low-flux reactor was first used in 1960 and permanently shut down in 2010.
 It had a capacity of 30 kW.
-The reactor was property of the Nuclear Research and Consultancy Group (NRG) and mainly used for the production of neutrons for biological and physical research.
+The reactor was the property of the Nuclear Research and Consultancy Group (NRG) and mainly used for the production of neutrons for biological and physical research.